austin-pan/FP-Tutorials/README.md

 # FP-Tutorials
-Introduction to Computation FP Tutorials
+Introduction to Computation Functional Programming Tutorials

 University of Edinburgh 2018

+All done in Haskell